GSA-TTS/10x-website/reports/fy23-impact-report/02-in-review.md

 ### Celebrating "No"

-As is typical for any Impact Report, we want to highlight the body and breadth of our work, and showcase select 10x investments in FY23.
-But, unlike typical Impact Reports, we also want to call attention to the investments we've said "No" to.
+As is typical for any impact report, we want to highlight the body and breadth of our work, and showcase select 10x investments in FY23.
+But, unlike typical impact reports, we also want to call attention to the investments we've said "No" to.

 At 10x, we celebrate "No."  Saying "No" is an expression of why our approach to funding ideas, investments, and products works.
 If we can't justify spending time and money on an investment, we stop funding it.
 And, in fact, we've said "No" more times than we've said "Yes."
 But it means that we are shifting our resources to the investments and products that show the biggest potential, the biggest impact.